francisashley/shard-docs/README.md

 ## Source schema
 Data is composed in a way that describes the relationship of items to each other - like a tree structure.
 The structure of the data influences the paths generated for document and folder routes as well as how the sidebar menu is rendered.

 Each item has a common `title` property.
-The combination of the subsequent properties define their types.
+The combination of subsequent properties define their types.

 ### Let's take a look at the different items: